Data storage formats

 For CSV, JSON etc, see text data processing.

-A slow hot mess that has the virtue of many things claiming they use it, although they all use it badly, inconsistently and slowly.
-For reproducible projects, this is best parsed with pandas or tablib and thereafter ignored.
-For exploratory small data analysis though this is tolerable and common.
+A hot mess that has the virtue that many projects use it. although they all use it badly, inconsistently and slowly.
+For exploratory small data analysis, textual tabular is tolerable and common.

-So important I made a new notebook.
+A numerical data storage system beloved of physicists.
+So important in my workflow that I made a new notebook.
 See HDF5.

-Apache Arrow (Python/R/C++/many more) (source) is a fresh entrant designed to serialise the same types of data as HDF5, but be both simpler from the user side and faster at scale.
+Apache Arrow (Python/R/C++/many more) (source) is a fresh system designed to serialise the same types of data as HDF5, but be both simpler from the user side and faster at scale.
 See Wes McKinney’s pyarrow blog post or Notes from a data witch: Getting started with Apache Arrow.
+It seems to be optimised for in-memory data, although it does store stuff on disk.

 Polars is a blazingly fast DataFrames library implemented in Rust using Apache Arrow Columnar Format as the memory model.